 - 9. Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up?
-15 business days only - a.
-Date of Sending out notices: Special Stockholders' Meeting 20 July 2012; Annual Stockholders' Meeting -27 November 2012 - b.
-Date of the Annual/Special Stockholders' Meeting: Special Stockholders' meeting 10 August 2012; Annual Stockholders'
+15 business days only - Date of Sending out notices: No Special Stockholders' Meeting for 2013 and 2014; Annual Stockholders' Meeting 29 August 2014 - b.
+Date of the Annual/Special Stockholders' Meeting: No Special Stockholders' meeting for 2013 and 2014; Annual Stockholders' Meeting 26 September 2014 - 10.
+State, if any, questions and answers during the Annual/Special Stockholders' Meeting